 Is it easy to sew?

 Oh my word YES!!!!
-It's really the most favourite substrate I've EVER sewn.
-Easier than vinyl or leather, and more forgiving.
+It really is a wonderful substrate to sew with, easier than vinyl or leather, and more forgiving.

 What foot/needle do you use?